From The Grindhouse Cinema Database

 Due to the commercial success of Phone Booth (2002), Cohen has been given the green light to write a new screenplay.
 When he originally wrote Phone Booth, mobile phones were still of the future, hence the final film showed that the main character used one of the last phone booths standing in New York.

-In 2016, Larry will be the subject of an upcoming documentary entitled King Cohen about his life and career in the film business.
+In 2016, Larry was the subject of an upcoming documentary entitled King Cohen about his life and career in the film business.

 Pages in category "Larry Cohen"